tobeal/tobeal/README.md

  ### 📝 Personal Project

-    #### DiscoverSelf:
+   #### DiscoverSelf.
      Generation and management of routes using automated learning algorithms to create a web application that offers these services to the user.

  ### 📫 How to reach me:
         albertomonterofn@hotmail.com